 TOXIC POSITIVITY

-Toxic Positivity is pretending to be ok when you’re not.
-You suffer in silence and find yourself feeling like no one cares or understands you.
-It leaves you feeling invalid.
-Whenever someone asks you “how you’re doing?” you respond with “fine” knowing full well you’re not.
-Maybe you don’t want to deal with the problem right then but you shouldn’t pretend to be fine either.
-I found that allowing your true feelings to fester only leads to staying hurt.
+Toxic Positivity is all about pretending to be okay when you’re anything but.
+You suffer silently, feeling as though no one cares or understands you.
+It leaves you feeling invalidated.
+So, when someone asks you the obligatory “How are you doing?” and you respond with a forced “fine,” deep down, you know it’s a lie.
+Maybe you don’t want to deal with the problem at that very moment, but that doesn’t mean you should pretend everything is hunky-dory.
+I’ve come to realize that allowing your true feelings to fester only prolongs the pain.

 Love, Sunshyne